symstore/symstore/README.rst

 Symstore uses the native ``gcab`` library via introspection to compress data.
 The required packages must be available on the system for the compression mode to work.

+On ubuntu 18.04, install following packages:

+  * gir1.2-gcab-1.0
+  * python-gi

-On ubuntu, install following packages:
+On ubuntu 16.04, install following packages:

   * gir1.2-libgcab-1.0
   * python-gi